YouwangDeng/Leetcode/LeetcodeNote.md

 * swap between 0 position and nonzero position, and increase left by 1.
 * could also fill the array from the beginning with nonzero values, and fill the rest array with 0.

+## Spiral Matrix
+* use rowBegin, rowEnd, colBegin, colEnd four pointers to solve the problem
+* constrains about the row and col should update with the while loop